User-defined rule files and lib libraries¶

 os_arch=["Linux"]

-The current manifest configuration runs the rule every minute.
+The current rule list file configuration runs once per minute.

 - Restart the server